walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ## Imports

-External repositories and artifacts can be imported into the process working directory using the `imports` section of a Concord YAML file:
+Resources such as flows, forms and other workflow files can be shared between Concord projects by using `imports`.

+For example:

 ```yaml
 imports: